 Why don’t you join us for this once in a lifetime adventure!

 This is a previous tour itinerary.
 However, we can offer it as a private tour.
-Please see our Gulet Charters page for more information.
+Please contact us for more information.

 Day 1: Arrival in Thessaloniki.
 Meet at the airport and transfer to hotel.
 Welcome drink and dinner.